jsorant/fulll-algo/README.md

 This repository contains a technical test regarding my application at Fulll.

-Instructions for this test are available at [here](https://github.com/fulll/hiring/blob/master/Algo/fizzbuzz.md).
+Instructions for this test are available [here](https://github.com/fulll/hiring/blob/master/Algo/fizzbuzz.md).

 ## Description